 - Good Samaritans, Beware: The Sensenbrenner-King Bill and Assistance to Undocumented Migrants, 9 HARV.
 LATINO L. REV. 195 (2006)

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-- Conducted internal investigations of cyberattacks for several clients, successfully helping a company recover significant funds that had been stolen through a business email compromise scheme.
+- Conducted an internal investigation of cybercrime and successfully helped a technology company recover significant funds that had been stolen through a business email compromise scheme.

 - As a prosecutor, led numerous criminal investigations into corporate data breaches, business email compromise schemes, “dark web” criminal forums, money laundering using Bitcoin, terrorist use of the Internet, cyberstalking, and other cybercrime, and handled related national security investigations requiring Top Secret security clearance.

-- Conducted 16 criminal jury trials, including emotionally charged felony domestic violence trials and armed robbery and kidnapping trials, and presented and cross-examined hundreds of witnesses during trials or before grand juries.
+- Conducted 17 jury trials in state and federal court, including emotionally charged felony domestic violence trials and armed robbery and kidnapping trials, and presented and cross-examined hundreds of witnesses during trials or before grand juries.